suehirego/betaCrypto/README.md

 Technologies used:
 - React.js
+JavaScript
 - Material-UI
 - Axios

 Next Steps:
 - Implement a search bar to filter the CoinsList for a single coin
-- Create a single coins page
+- Create a calculator on the single coins page
 - Create a forex exchange page